Why You Should Buy an Enterprise Customer Data Platform

 Because to really know everyone in your audience, you need to have a complete and up-to-date view of how they’re engaging with you across every channel you’re using, from events and email to print and ads.

 Enterprise CDPs take in customer data from every marketing touchpoint and stores it in one place.
 This gives marketers a unified, real-time view of each customer, across channels.
-(Note: The data is also cleaned, verified and cleared of dupes upon entry, so you know your customer profiles are accurate.)
+(Note: The data is also cleared of dupes upon entry, so you know your customer profiles are complete.)

 With a single customer view, everyone in the organization can see each customer or prospect’s behavior, preferences, and needs — all in one search.
 And from there, it’s just a matter of creating communications, emails, etc. tailored to each person’s needs.